Skip to content

 • £1 million from the European Regional Development Fund (ERDF)

-The latter is administered through DCLG (now MHCLG) under Priority Axis 5.
-This is on promoting climate change adaptation, risk prevention and management.
+The latter was administered through DCLG (now MHCLG) under Priority Axis 5.
+This funding focussed on promoting climate change adaptation, risk prevention and management.

 Timescale

-The project is due to run from July 2017 through to December 2020.
+The project ran from July 2017 through to December 2020.
 Note that the programme listed in the above infographic has been superseded.

 Key Milestones